kayteedee/ticket-lifecycle/README.md

 <p align="center">
 <img width="800" alt="isolated" src="https://i.imgur.com/G4uqKcr.png"><br>

 🎉🎉🎉 Congratulations!
-You have created and resolved your first ticket!
+You have created and resolved your first ticket as a help desk agent!

 💙 I'd love to connect 💙